ewolff/microservices-primer/manuscript/chapter1.md

 #1 Introduction {#chapter-1}

 Microservices have turned into a hype.
-Like every architecture approach Microservices have a certain scenarios where their advantages can best unfold.
+Like for every other architecture approach there are certain scenarios where the advantages of Microservices can best unfold.
 Besides, their characteristic advantages come at the price of challenges in other areas.

 This primer provides a short introduction into the topic of